Pennsylvania Railroad 1223: Excursion service

 In 1960, the Strasburg Railroad (SRC), based in Strasburg, Pennsylvania, leased No. 1223 from the PRR and restored it to operating condition on August 14, 1965.
 The engine pulled the Santa Claus Special at Lancaster, annually in December from 1965 to 1968.

 On December 17, 1979, No. 1223 was placed on the National Register of Historic Places as "Passenger Locomotive No. 1223" by the United States Department of the Interior.

-On August 1, 1983, No. 1223 was joined by No. 7002 on the SRC's roster and the two would operate a few mainline doubleheaders together in 1985 and 1986.
-The locomotive spent most of the 1980s pulling Strasburg's half hour trains but also made appearances at special events such as the 85th anniversary of the Broadway Limited in 1987, and an off-property trip to Delaware for Dupont in 1988.
-No. 1223 made its last run on October 26, 1989, after which, Strasburg's newly acquired ultrasound device revealed that the firebox walls of both Nos.
-1223 and 7002 were not thick enough to comply with the updated Federal Railroad Administration regulations, thus deeming the engines unsafe for operation.
+On August 1, 1983, No. 1223 was joined by 4-4-2 No. 7002, a fellow PRR locomotive, on the SRC's roster, and the two would operate some mainline doubleheaders together in 1985 and 1986.
+No. 1223 spent most of the 1980s pulling Strasburg's half hour trains but also made appearances at special events such as the 85th anniversary of the Broadway Limited in 1987, and an off-property trip to Delaware for Dupont in 1988.
+No. 1223 made its last run on October 26, 1989.

 Disposition

-As both had been operated by Strasburg under lease from the Railroad Museum of Pennsylvania, the decision on their continued operation was to be made by the latter.
-The Railroad Museum of Pennsylvania wished to preserve the engines' remaining historical fabric, thus both engines were withdrawn from excursion service on the SRC at the end of the 1989 season, with their leases allowed to lapse.
-After retirement from excursion service on the SRC, Nos.
-1223 and 7002 have remained on indoor static display in the Railroad Museum of Pennsylvania's exhibit hall.
+In early 1990, Nos.
+1223 and 7002 both underwent an annual inspection, and while they both passed a hydrostatic test, the SRC's newly-acquired ultrasound device revealed thin spots in both locomotives' firebox walls, and No. 1223's wrapper sheet was revealed to be worn thin.
+As per the Federal Railroad Administration's (FRA) updated regulations, the thin spots rendered both locomotives unsafe for operation.SRC decided against investing in the costly repairs Nos.
+1223 and 7002 both required, since they did not own them, and the Railroad Museum of Pennsylvania, as the owners of both locomotives, wished to preserve their remaining historical fabric.
+Both locomotives were unceremoniously retired from SRC's roster in early March 1990, with their leases allowed to lapse.
+The railroad later acquired and restored Norfolk and Western 475 to replace them.
+Nos.
+1223 and 7002 were moved for the final time to the Railroad Museum of Pennsylvania, and as of 2026, they remain on static display inside their exhibit hall.